audulus/rui/docs/binding.md

 }
 ```

-Other UI toolkits sometimes call these lenses, which sound scary, but we'll stick with the SwiftUI terminology.

 To create a binding for a member of a struct, use the `bind!` macro.
 Suppose our app state is defined as follows:

 ```rust